-- 1) Outreach Materials Developed by Brown and Caldwell - 2) Army Corps of Engineers Project Management Plan
+- 1) Outreach Materials Developed by Brown and Caldwell - 2) Army Corps of Engineers Project Management Plan (January 2019 Version, an updated PMP will be developed by the Corps to reflect schedule changes)

 Next Steps

 - The CWCB would like to file an application for a new storage right in Bear Creek Lake in the near future and wants to have committed partners at that time. - CWCB would like to conduct modeling evaluations of partner demands and release schedules to assess yield, water level changes in the reservoir, etc. Interested water providers need to contact Erik Skeie to confirm their interest and/or initiate modeling evaluations. - The CWCB will pursue environmental studies via a contract with the Corps of Engineers to investigate the reallocation of up to 20,000 AF of existing storage space.
 The time frame for the studies is contingent upon internal Corps approval processes.